Empowering Children to Protect Themselves

-WHO’s Mission
+WHO's

-We are committed to empowering children and adolescents to stay safe and happy and make good decisions based on knowledge and a strong internal value system – educating them to know what to do and who to tell in dangerous situations.
+We are committed to empowering children to stay safe and happy and make good decisions based on knowledge and a strong internal value system – educating them to know what to do and who to tell in dangerous situations.

 QUESTIONS?

-Please contact Whitney Mahan, WHO Education and Community Outreach Coordinator, at wmahan@mhadallas.org
+Please contact MHA–Dallas Community Outreach at info@mhadallas.org or 214-871-2420.

 The message of WHO is simple